pFarb/awesome-crypto-papers/CONTRIBUTING.md

 # Contributing

 Your contributions are always welcome!
 Keep it sane and in line with the general direction of the list.
-G

 ## Guidelines